 The application must include a minimum ten percent (10%) match funding.
-At least five percent (5%) of the requested grant amount must be a cash match; the balance may be in-kind.
 Match funds may be provided directly by the applicant or from other funding sources (e.g., other grant funds, local government contributions, or donations).

 Applicants cannot utilize another Department-administered program funding as match toward the grant.